abuzit/HexaCore-Memory-Tool/README.md

 # HexaCore

 **HexaCore** is a powerful, lightweight, and modern memory scanning and manipulation tool built from scratch in **C++** using the **Win32 API**.
-Designed with a sleek dark theme and custom-drawn UI components, it provides advanced debugging and memory analysis features inspired by industry standards.
+Designed with a sleek dark theme and custom-drawn UI components, it provides advanced debugging and memory analysis features inspired by industry standards made with claude.

 ---